bicCluster/learning-cluster/README.md

 * While going through the Ambari Install Wizard, there are several parts you should watch out:
 	- Make sure password-less SSH is correctly set up, which will let you SSH from any one of the four machines to other three without typing in password manually.
 Otherwise if may gave you failure when registering three inner machines.
 	- When choosing services to install, only choose those are required.
 One safe way to do this is to first install only `HDFS`, `MapReduce2`, `Yarn`, `ZooKeeper` and  `Ambari Metrics`.
 And go back to install other required services after confirming your hadoop can run correctly by runing a MapReduce task.
-	- When assinging master, go through the `Grading Criteria` in `Requirements` section carefully.
+	- When assinging master, name node, data node, go through the `Grading Criteria` in `Requirements` section carefully.
 	- When install extra service, you should not omit the warning.
 You need to handle it one by one.
 	- Restart the service before runing Demo
 * You should be aware of that `losalamos` should be one of the clients since it is the only interface to run Hadoop programs from outside.
 * Select default setting when installing Ambari Server.
+* During installation, the setup may prompt a warning related to increasing the heap size.
+Go to the previous page and make all the required changes.
+On clicking `Next`, the same warning will be shown again.
+Do not worry about it and proceed to the next step.
 * If you come across errors when starting the server, Check [ this](https://community.hortonworks.com/articles/16944/warning-setpgid31734-0-failed-errno-13-permission.html).
 * Once the cluster is installed, make sure [this page](http://losalamos.pc.cs.cmu.edu:8080/#/main/hosts) shows each host has correct IP address (10.0.0.x).s If the IP address is 127.0.0.1 that's not correct, check whether the four `/etc/hosts` files are same with each other.
 Modify `/etc/hosts` if necessary, then restart both ambari-server and all ambari-clients.
 * If something goes wrong, check your firewall settings or you may find causes by looking at log files under `/var/log`